 The reporting obligation concerns shares of ownership in companies and other significant assets such as investment assets.
 The reporting obligation concerns both domestic and foreign assets.

-An insider shall report securities such as shares and financial instruments giving the right to shares (e.g. convertible bonds, subscription rights, rights of option, warrants, certificates, futures, forwards and other derivative contracts), debt instruments, derivative contracts, investment fund shares, foreign exchange transactions, gold-related transactions, ownership in companies as well as investments in residential and non-residential property.
+Insiders must declare securities such as shares and financial instruments giving the right to shares (e.g. convertible bonds, subscription rights, rights of option, warrants, certificates, futures, forwards and other derivative contracts), debt instruments, derivative contracts, investment fund shares, foreign exchange transactions, gold-related transactions, ownership in companies as well as investments in residential and non-residential property.

-A basic report shall be made when the total market value of investment assets exceeds the minimum amount to be reported, 40,000 €.
-The report shall cover all investment instruments (irrespective of the amount per type).
-After this, an annual report of the investment assets shall be made by the end of January, irrespective of whether changes have occurred.
+A basic declaration must be submitted when the total market value of investment assets exceeds the minimum amount to be declared (EUR 40,000).
+The declaration must cover all investment instruments (irrespective of the amount per type).
+After this, an annual declaration of investment assets must be submitted by the end of January, irrespective of whether changes have occurred.

-Even if the total value of the assets to be reported does not exceed the minimum amount, the insider shall make a trading report covering all individual changes in investment assets (acquisitions and disposals) when the change in ownership per security is at least 5,000 €.
-The value shall be calculated for each company so that e.g. shares and derivative contracts based on shares are added together.
-If the total value of acquisitions and disposals made during the calendar year is less than 5,000 €, the changes in ownership shall be reported in the annual report and even then only when the total value of ownership in companies and other assets to be reported exceeds 40,000 €.
+Even if the total value of the assets to be declared does not exceed the minimum amount, the insider must make a trading declaration covering all individual changes in investment assets (acquisitions and disposals) when the change in ownership per security is at least EUR 5,000.
+The value is to be calculated for each company so that e.g. shares and derivative contracts based on shares are added together.
+If the total value of acquisitions and disposals made during the calendar year is less than EUR 5,000, the changes in ownership are to be declared in the annual declaration and even then only when the total value of ownership in companies and other assets to be declared exceeds EUR 40,000.

-However, changes concerning foreign exchange transactions and transactions in gold shall be reported without delay if the value of a transaction exceeds 10,000 € during a calendar month.
-The reporting obligation is not applicable to the buying or selling of a foreign currency e.g. for travelling purposes.
+However, changes concerning foreign exchange transactions and transactions in gold must be declared without delay if the value of transactions exceeds EUR 10,000 during a single calendar month.
+The reporting obligation is not applicable to the buying or selling of foreign currency e.g. for the purpose of travel.

 Debts, guarantees and other contingent liabilities

-As regards contingent liabilities, a basic report shall be made when the total value of debts, guarantees and other contingent liabilities exceeds 40,000 €.
-After this, an annual report of the liabilities shall be made by the end of January.
+As regards contingent liabilities, a basic declaration must be submitted when the total value of debts, guarantees and other contingent liabilities exceeds EUR 40,000.
+After this, an annual declaration of the liabilities must be submitted by the end of January.

 3.5 REPORTING OBLIGATION